 CNBC

 CNBC is smart enough to send news and price alerts regarding the companies you set on your Watchlist.
 In addition, you can track global companies and their news collected from a wide range of ground reporters.
 Also, CNBC manages its financial news channel equally, integrated into the app to let users live stream.
-Also, the best thing here is the classification of your Portfolio based on sectors.
+Also, the best thing here is classifying your portfolio based on sectors.

 Try it here: Android | iOS